 Aligners are, in essence, a medical device.
 Their use and care require a trained, experienced professional Orthodontist who is an expert in their field.
 Straightening your teeth and aligning your bite is a considerable commitment.
 Your Orthodontist has taken the time to learn all aspects of the science behind orthodontics.
 Why trust your smile to anyone else?

-Taking into consideration the convenience and cost factor for patients, our office has designed a protocol that will minimize the office visits and cost, yet keep patients under the supervision of an Orthodontist.
+Considering the convenience and cost factor for patients, our office has designed a protocol that will minimize the office visits and cost yet keep patients under the supervision of an Orthodontist.
 For more information, call us to schedule a complimentary consultation.

 Dr. Rana Barakat, a board-certified specialist in Orthodontics, has been proudly serving Northern Virginia for more than 20-years!
 She has built her practice on a personal touch and excellent treatment.